CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 if they're already running.

 The FHIR server should now be reachable from the browser at https://localhost:1337.
 In order for the FHIR server to trust your browser and return data, the client certificate at `apps/bfd-server/dev/ssl-stores/client-trusted-keystore.pfx` needs to be imported into the browser.
 In Chrome this can be done at `chrome://settings/certificates`.
 In Firefox it can be done at `about:preferences#privacy`, there is a button at the bottom called "View Certificates" that should give the option to import one.
+Note MacOOS Users: To make this cert available to Chrome or Firefox you'll need to add this cert to the Keychain application.

 ### Loading data to work with